 A life detox, however, can streamline our typical day, having us bouncing back and facing each day with eagerness once again.

-What follows are twelve effective methods that detoxify a bloated lifestyle – helping you achieve a daily life that flows more freely and joyfully.
+What follows are twelve effective methods that detoxify a bloated lifestyle – including diet – that can help you achieve a daily life that flows more freely and joyfully.

 1. Use a Day Planner and a Week Planner